btch/bazarr-qc/README.md

 2. Runs `extract_sync_offsets.py` with that context.
 3. The Python script:
    - Reads Bazarr's SQLite DB for offset info.
-   - Detects subtitle language (optional).
+   - Detects language of downloaded file (optional) and checks against bazarr if its correct.
-   - If an offset of more than +-5 seconds is found, blacklists the subtitle using Bazarr's API.
+   - If an offset of more than +-5 seconds is found, blacklists the subtitle using Bazarr's API and start a new search.

 ---